jdoleary/Spellmasons/docs/TasksCurrent.md

     - Introduce mana cost changing of cards when used
     - error: cannot animation a still image (explode-on-death.png)
 ---
+- Make combo wait for full completion so it doesn't change sprite to idle after resolving.
+    - This makes it so that when casting two spells in quick succession, the second attack animation gets overridden by returningToDefaultSprite
 - How to keep syncronize from interrupting an animation while it's running
+    - Hold on to syncronize messages until a good time to execute them
 - Pathing is broken sometimes where a unit moves a little and then no further
 - enter, enter doesn't make "are you sure" prompt go away when there are no enemies.
-- Priest "run away" ai is broken
+- Priest "run away" ai is broken / Archer pursue ai is not working well
 - wall: see abberant-wall.png
 - Bug: Portal spawns when you prediction kill yourself on test level
 - Bug: Should sync portals when syncing units if all enemies are dead